ImperialCollegeLondon/rcds_intro_cpp/Chapter01/README.md

 ## Exercise 5 - Text editor

-There exist plenty of programs to edit files in Linux.
-For instance with the suffix `.txt` a file is interpreted as apure tect, otherwise with `.cc` is a program file in C++, so colors and messaged concering indentation will appear.
+There are plenty of programs to edit files in Linux.
+As an example, with the suffix `.txt` a file is interpreted as pure text file, otherwise with `.cc` it is a program file in C++, so colors and messaged concering indentation will appear.
 We will review these concepts in detail in the following sessions.

-In all machines the following text editors are availabl:
+In all machines the following text editors are available:
-- `gedit`: general editor,user-friendly, easy and intuitive.
+- `gedit`: General editor, user-friendly, easy and intuitive.
-- `vim`: very flexible editor with plenty of supports.
+- `vim`: Very flexible editor with plenty of supports.
 Time is needed in order to learn how use it properly.
-- `emacs`: very flexible editor, similar to vim.
+- `emacs`: Very flexible editor, similar to vim.
 Time is needed in order to learn how to use it properly.
-- `gedit`: not installed.
+- `visual studio code`: Not installed.
 The one I use.
-I dont like either of those mentioned :/
+I dont like either of those mentioned above :/ More information at (https://code.visualstudio.com/)

 As an exercise try to create a folder using gedit:
 1. Open the terminal, choose a folder inside the home directory and write: